Superior Energy Services

-Superior Energy Services, Inc. is a C-corporation that operates as a holding company for a portfolio of oilfield rentals and well services brands.
-The Company restructured in 2021 and is not listed on an exchange.
-Its majority beneficial owners as of March 4, 2022, per the latest filings with the Securities and Exchange Commission, are GoldenTree Asset Management LP and Monarch GP LLC.
+Superior Energy Services is an American oil services company that operates as a holding company for a portfolio of oilfield equipment rentals and well oil and gas services brands.

+It is structured as a C-corporation and was restructured in 2021 when it was delisted from the stock exchange.
+Its majority beneficial owners as of 2022, were GoldenTree Asset Management LP and Monarch GP LLC.
 Superior is headquartered in Houston, Texas.
-Its business units are strategically located in North America and internationally in order to serve its oil gas company customers.
+Its business units are located in North America and internationally in order to serve its oil gas company customers.